 Thomas Pierce has created a story which unfolds in this life and the next.
 Endlessly inventive and involving, THE AFTERLIVES is for the readers who love the writing of George Saunders.

-'Ridiculously good' (The New York Times) author Thomas Pierce's debut novel is a brilliantly dazzling and poignant love story that answers the question: What happens after we die?
-(Lots of stuff, it turns out).
+'Ridiculously good' (New York Times) author Thomas Pierce's debut novel is a brilliantly dazzling and poignant love story that answers the question: What happens after we die?
+(Lots of stuff, it turns out.)

 Thomas Pierce was born and raised in South Carolina.
-He is the author of the forthcoming novel, The Afterlives, and the acclaimed story collection, Hall of Small Mammals.
-His stories have appeared in The New Yorker, The Atlantic, Oxford American, and elsewhere.
-A recipient of the National Book Foundation's 5 Under 35 Award, he is a graduate of the University of Virginia creative writing program and lives in Virginia with his wife and daughters.
+He is the author of the collection Hall of Small Mammals and his stories have appeared in The New Yorker, The Atlantic, VQR, Oxford American and elsewhere.
+A recipient of the National Book Foundation's 5 Under 35 Award, he is a graduate of the University of Virginia creative writing program.
+Pierce lives in Virginia with his wife and daughters.